kjanjua26/HearPapers/README.md

 ```

 Note: This is currently tested only for CVPR papers, I am not sure about others since the text extracting follows the CVPR style guide.

+## Results
+For the initial experimentation, I converted the paper *Stacked Attention Networks for Image Question Answering* from CVPR 2016 to an audiobook.
+The PDF link of the paper: <a href="https://arxiv.org/abs/1511.02274">PDF PAPER</a>.
+The converted audiobook: <a href="https://soundcloud.com/kamran-janjua-588816855/yang-stacked-attention-networks-audiobook">LISTEN HERE</a>.

+## Notes
+I used GTTs and therefore the voice is a bit robotic, I plan on using WaveNet in the future and also (smart) inclusion of sentences from the pdf in the audiobook.
+Currently the only heuristic is if the character length of a sentence is more than 20, we include in the audiobook.
+The CVPR paper results are good.
+Equations are a bit tricky, will need to figure that out in the future.